 - Diazepam (along with other central nervous system depressants)

 Phenobarbital Side Effects in Dogs

-The aforementioned precautions associated with Phenobarbital are enough to make anyone's head spin.
+The aforementioned precautions associated with phenobarbital are enough to make anyone want to learn more about this popular medication.
 However, they aren't the only concerns associated with the drug.
-The following are the common side effects of Phenobarbital for dogs.
+The following are the common side effects of phenobarbital for dogs.

 Excessive Hunger & Weight Gain